SeedLegals vs Carta: which platform to choose for cap table, SEIS/EIS, funding and options

 But, convertible notes aren’t SEIS/EIS compatible (they fail the SEIS/EIS test because the investor can get their money back) and so they haven’t proven popular in the UK where early-stage funding rounds are heavily fuelled by SEIS and EIS investments.

-So, an SEIS/EIS compatible alternative to a convertible note has been developed, commonly known as an Advanced Subscription Agreement, or ASA.
+So, an SEIS/EIS compatible alternative to a convertible note has been developed, commonly known as an Advance Subscription Agreement, or ASA.
 We’ve built on that to include additional features and integrated it with our online signing process, cap table, share certificates and more, and called it a SeedFAST.

 In order for an ASA or SeedFAST to be deemed an investment by HMRC rather than as a loan (which would make it ineligible for SEIS/EIS), HMRC had originally stipulated a maximum long stop date of 12 months – i.e. the investment has to convert into shares within 12 months, even if there is no funding round in that period.